Criteria for choosing a camera for beginners

 Any Sony a6000 series models: a6000, a6300, a6400, a6500, a6100, a6400, a6600

-They are very small mirrorless cameras that mount an APS-C sensor (like Canon or Nikon SLRs).
+They are tiny mirrorless cameras that mount an APS-C sensor (like Canon or Nikon SLRs).
 From the point of view of image quality, its features are identical to those of any SLR in these ranges.

-The a6000 is still an exceptional camera today, for both photography and video, although it does not record in 4K.
+The a6000 is still an exceptional camera today for photography and video, although it does not record in 4K.

 If you are only going to do photography and a little video and you don’t need 4K, I would choose the a6000

-If you are looking for a very complete camera for photography and video (4K / 30p, no recording time limit, USB external battery power…) the Sony a6100 seems to me to be one of the best cameras for value for money .
+Suppose you are looking for a complete camera for photography and video (4K / 30p, no recording time limit, USB external battery power…).
+In that case, the Sony a6100 seems to be one of the best cameras for value for money.

-The lens that usually comes in the kit is perfect for traveling and to always carry the camera with you, it is small and retracts in transport mode.
-But to get the most out of the camera it is advisable to buy a higher optical quality lens.
+The lens that usually comes in the kit is perfect for traveling and always carrying the camera with you.
+It is small and retracts in transport mode.
+But to get the most out of the camera, it is advisable to buy a higher optical quality lens.

-They are cameras with a very attractive retro aesthetic, they are small and light, and with a distribution of buttons and dials that makes their use very pleasant and intuitive.
+They are cameras with a beautifully retro aesthetic; they are small and light and with a distribution of buttons and dials that makes their use very pleasant and intuitive.

-The Fuji X-T3 is a professional range camera , widely used by professional photographers due to the combination of features and the lens catalog.
-It is one of the best cameras with APS-C sensor on the market, both for photography and video.
+The Fuji X-T3 is a professional range camera, widely used by professional photographers due to the combination of features and the lens catalog.
+It is one of the best cameras with an APS-C sensor on the market, both for photography and video.

-The Fuji X-T30 is the mid-range version , with very similar characteristics in photography (they use the same sensor) but with some limitations in video compared to its older sister.
+The Fuji X-T30 is the mid-range version, with very similar characteristics in photography (they use the same sensor) but with some limitations in a video compared to its older sister.
 The X-T30 is smaller and lighter.

-If you have margin with your budget and you are looking for a camera for photography and video: I think I would go for the X-T3 , I think it is a very complete camera and it is very enjoyable.
+If you have a margin with your budget and are looking for a camera for photography and video, I think.

-If your budget is tighter and you want a Fuji, and you want it mainly for photography: the Fuji X-T30 is also a great option.
-It is also a camera with which you will enjoy photography a lot, it also has a more compact size.
+If your budget is tighter and you want a Fuji, you want it mainly for photography: the Fuji X-T30 is also a great option.
+It is also a camera with which you will enjoy photography a lot.
+It also has a more compact size.

 Canon EOS M50

-This camera is part of Canon’s M System, mirrorless interchangeable lens cameras with APS-C sensor.
+This camera is part of Canon’s M System, mirrorless interchangeable lens cameras with an APS-C sensor.

 It is a small and light camera, perfect to always carry around, for trips, etc.

-The only doubt or problem with this camera is that the M system (EF-M lenses) has a fairly fair catalog of lenses.
-EF / EF-S lenses (Canon’s SLR lenses) can be used via an adapter, which generally works very well, but in that case the small camera and light gear philosophy is a bit lost.
+The only doubt or problem with this camera is that the M system (EF-M lenses) has a reasonably fair catalog of lenses.
+EF / EF-S lenses (Canon’s SLR lenses) can be used via an adapter, which generally works very well, but in that case, the small camera and light gear philosophy are a bit lost.

 So is it a recommended camera?

-Yes, it is a camera that I would recommend , I really like it, but first you have to assess if the M lens catalog will cover your needs in the short term or if you do not mind using EF lenses with the adapter in situations where they do not cover the native targets of the M.
+Yes, it is a camera that I would recommend.
+I like it, but first, you have to assess if the M lens catalog will cover your needs in the short term or if you do not mind using EF lenses with the adapter in situations where they do not cover the native targets of the M.